 One of my employees has alleged that their line manager is sexually harassing them.
 How should employers approach this issue?Posted in : First Tuesday Q&A NI on 2 May 2017

 Whilst it would be important to seek specific legal advice in respect of this matter, there are a number of general principles which should be considered.
 The first priority is to establish the facts, regardless of whether you have a harassment policy.
 You should appoint a suitable person, who is not connected with the allegation and is of sufficient seniority, to conduct a thorough investigation.
 In all cases, the employer should consider whether the employee and the alleged harasser need to be separated, or the harasser suspended pending formal disciplinary action.
-An employee should not be
+An employee should not be moved without their consent.

 Already a subscriber?

 Click here to login and access the full article.Log in now to read the full article

 Don't miss out, start your free trial today!

 Are you fully aware of the benefits of Legal-Island's Employment Law Update Service?
 We help hundreds of people like you understand how the latest changes in employment law impact on your business.